 In this thread I propose to discuss why "creationism" in general, and "Young Earth Creationism (YEC)" in particular are BAD for the US.

-It interferes with the proper education of young people, both in terms of rational thinking and in terms of scientific literacy.
+Reason #1: It interferes with the proper education of young people, both in terms of rational thinking and in terms of scientific literacy.

-It interferes with the supposedly informed behavior of elected officials, at the local, state and national levels, both in terms of rational thinking and in terms of scientific literacy.
+Reason #2: It interferes with the supposedly informed behavior of elected officials, at the local, state and national levels, both in terms of rational thinking and in terms of scientific literacy.

 Anyone who claims to believe otherwise is, to borrow from Dawkin's, either

 It seems rather obvious to me that any teaching in schools that is based on stupid, ignorant, misinformed, deluded, insane or malicious information is bad education, leading to misinformed or deluded students at best.
-Certainly this is not appropriate for education in a "leading" country.

 Symptomatic of this in the US is the degree of Climate Change Denial by members of congress, based on false beliefs that are interfering with rational action regarding this pending massive change to the world as a whole.

 There are climate scientists all over the world who disagree with the atheist, liberal view of global warming, and have written articles and books about it.
 It's not good for the U.S. to shield students from these other points of view.
 Even if students are indoctrinated with only the correct conclusions on current issues, hearing only one side does nothing to prepare future adults to think for themselves on issues that will be important to U.S. survival that will be prominent later in U.S. existence.

 Perhaps there should be a scientific literacy test for government representatives ...

 lesson, not only for government representatives, but for politically militant members of the scientific community.